 - Create a public awareness campaign.

 - Develop strategies to evaluate the effectiveness of UMD's efforts to prevent sexual misconduct.

 - Implement required sexual misconduct training developed by the Twin Cities campus.

 In October of 2017, Chancellor Black provided an update to President Kaler, including action steps for the 2017-2018 academic year.
 (Note: Attachment A in the memo to Dr. Kaler refers to the overview linked above.)
 A report on progress toward accomplishment of the action steps will be prepared by the Sexual Violence Response Team in the fall 2018 semester.
 New action steps will be identified during summer 2018.

 Sexual Misconduct Prevention Programming at UMD

 The University of Minnesota Duluth offers a wide range of activities that help the campus community engage in sexual misconduct awareness and prevention.

 - The Women's Resource and Action Center (WRAC) offers programming year-round to educate the UMD community on sexual assault awareness and prevention.
 Activities include Take Back the Night, the Clothesline Project, and a Mock Rape Trial.
-Click here for more information about WRAC, and click here for the Office of Diversity and Inclusion calendar of events (WRAC events are listed on that calendar).

 - Health Education (within UMD Health Services) sponsors UMD's bystander intervention program, called "Got Your Back!
 UMD."
 The program is "a bystander intervention initiative that encourages EVERYONE to notice harmful situations around them EVERY DAY, and to take the steps to safely and effectively intervene."